Tutong District: Religion

-The vast majority of Tutong’s population adheres to Islam, with Christianity being the second most practiced religion.
+The vast majority of Tutong's population adheres to Islam, with Christianity being the second most practised religion.
 Smaller communities follow Buddhism or other beliefs.

 With slower expansion in inland areas like Belait, Tutong, and Temburong, Islam eventually spread across the country.
 About 200 years before to 1988, an individual by the name of (Pehin) Julak brought Islam to Tutong.
 Approximately 300 years ago, c.
 1700, adherents of Sultan Husin Kamaluddin dispersed Islam over Temburong.
 Evidence found by the Brunei History Centre (PSB) indicates that Islam may have reached Tutong much earlier.
 In a Muslim cemetery in Sugan, Bukit Bendera, a gravestone with the date Hijrah 969 (1561 AD) was discovered.
 It was written in Jawi Kufi script.
-This finding suggests that Islam could have been practiced in Tutong as early as 1561, which is about 400 years ago—much earlier than previously thought.
+This finding suggests that Islam could have been practised in Tutong as early as 1561, which is about 400 years ago—much earlier than previously thought.
 The gravestone may have been made by the same artist because of its similar design to others in Bandar Seri Begawan, including Sultan Bolkiah's tombstone at Kota Batu.

 Given its closeness to Brunei (present day Brunei–Muara), Tutong may have adopted Islam sooner than Belait and Temburong.
 Between Brunei and Belait, it functioned as a port of call for tourists and traders, giving Muslim businesspeople the chance to spread Islam among the indigenous populace.
 Islam was present in Tutong at least by the early 16th century, maybe under the rule of Sultan Saiful Rijal, according to oral tradition and gravestone evidence.